-Depreciation is provided using the straight-line method, based on useful lives of the assets which range as follows:
+Depreciation and amortization is provided using the straight-line method, based on useful lives of the assets which range as follows:

 Assets Years

--

 Buildings 20-50

 Improvements other than buildings 5-75

 Equipment 1-20

-Intangibles (Software) 1-7
+Intangibles (Software) Right-to-use lease assets 1-7 5

+Right-to-use IT subscription assets 3-5

 The Court reviews its property and equipment whenever events indicate that the carrying amount of the asset may not be recoverable.
 An impairment loss is recorded when the sum of the future cash flows is materially less than the carrying amount of the asset.
 An impairment loss is measured as the amount by which the carrying amount of the asset exceeds its fair value.
-No impairments occurred in fiscal year 2023.